-You may have expected price to be at the top of this list, but when it comes to your credit score, quality is more important than cost.
+You may have expected price to be at the top of this list, but when it comes to improving your credit score, quality is more important than cost.
 A low-priced provider that doesn’t meet the previous four qualifications can end up costing you more in the long run.
 That “too good to be true” deal could be an identity theft scam in disguise.
 Before signing a contract, ensure you understand whether the company charges a one-time fee or bills per-service, monthly, quarterly or annually.

 Carefully research a credit repair company before signing up for their services.
 Legitimate firms are straightforward about how they help customers improve their credit and what they charge.
 Choose a company that is accredited by the Better Business Bureau and supported by reviews from previous customers.
 If you have any questions, a trustworthy provider will be happy to give you clear answers.
-Following these tips will help you choose a reliable credit repair partner that will work hard to improve your credit score.
+Following these tips will help you choose a reliable credit repair partner that will work hard to boost your credit score fast.